lunarphp/lunar/docs/src/getcandy/search.md

 php artisan getcandy:meilisearch:setup
 ```

-The above command will create the indexes for the models listed in `getcandy/indexer.php` config file.
+The above command will create the indexes for the models listed in the config file `getcandy/indexer.php`.
 If you want to use other models or your own models in the search engine, you can add the reference for them on the config file.

 ```php
 'models' => [